Toyota Land Cruiser Prado: Middle East

+In 2025, "VXL" trim was introduced for the Saudi Market and in UAE, the VXR trim, featuring the vertical-slatted grille and "T" badge from the Australian market's VX and Kakadu trims.

 North America

+United States

 In North America, the J250 series Land Cruiser replaces the J200 series Land Cruiser (which was discontinued in 2021, but replaced in other markets by the J300 Land Cruiser) as the model carrying the Land Cruiser nameplate in North America.
 Unlike the previous J200 model, the J250 model is physically smaller and features a more boxy and utilitarian design, with a lower starting price compared to the J200.
 While the J200 is a full-size three-row SUV, the J250 model is a mid-size SUV with two-row seating for this market.

 The range includes three trim levels consisting of the base Land Cruiser 1958, mid-level Land Cruiser model, and the Land Cruiser First Edition limited to 5,000 units during the first year of production.
 The 1958 has round headlights, extended unpainted plastic body panels, and cloth seats.
 The Land Cruiser has rectangular headlights and painted body panels, heated and ventilated front seats, an available console cool box, a 2,400-watt inverter, colour-selectable fog lights by RIGID, wider tyres, and a locking rear differential and stabilizer disconnect mechanism.
 The First Edition adds a roof rack, rock rails and a front skid plate, while keeping the 1958's round headlights.

 The only engine option available is a hybrid powertrain (marketed as "i-Force Max"), featuring a turbocharged 2.4-litre T24A-FTS four-cylinder petrol engine.
 Towing capacity is rated at 6000 lb.

-Europe

-In most European markets, the J250 series Land Cruiser is marketed simply as the Land Cruiser.
-In European countries where the Land Cruiser 300 is available, the J250 series Land Cruiser adopts the Prado moniker.
-It is powered by a 2.8-litre four-cylinder turbo-diesel engine carried over from the previous generation.
+Oceania